The Failure of Economics Statistics

 We just learned that the jobs numbers have been overstated for two years by some 1.2 million jobs that really do not exist.
 In searching for a reason for such an egregious error, we come across a strange statistical adjustment deployed by the BLS called the “birth-death” rate—not of lives but of businesses.

 What in the world is this?
-Well, the BLS has a model that estimates based on historical data how many businesses have formed vs how many have gone out of business.
+Well, the BLS has a model that estimates based on historical data how many businesses have formed versus how many have gone out of business.
 They smash this together with surveys and adjust the results.
 What you end up with is a complete fiction, some kind of cockamamie bureaucratic baloney that does not comport with any reality.

 And keep in mind that they are running this model during times of epic business failure as lockdowns wrecked countless small businesses around the country.
 Extend your historical data far enough and you can pretend as if this never happened, which means that you can estimate jobs data in ways that entirely circumvent all existing business conditions.
 That is apparently what they did, which means that we are likely going to see dramatic downward revisions hit following the election in November.

-Mark my words, come January we are going to get a backwards-dated recession that will extend six months at least but maybe even more.
+Mark my words, come January, we are going to get a backward-dated recession that will extend six months at least but maybe even more.
 A fully honest reporting would likely revise the economic history all the way back to March 2020.
 I doubt they will go that far because doing so would be too much honesty too soon.
 We’ll likely have to wait decades for that kind of brazen transparency.

 Views expressed in this article are opinions of the author and do not necessarily reflect the views of The Epoch Times.